tomcam/postgres/docs/README.md

-# psql command line cheat sheet
+# psql command line tutorial and cheat sheet

 You've installeld PostgreSQL.
 Now what?
 I assume you've been given a task that uses `psql` and you want to learn the absolute minimum to